All Episodes

 Especially considering, oh, this is the guy that beat Hillary Clinton.

-And the fact that we've gone gone so far from where we were, you know, that the mandate has exceeded anything to do with Russia, to the point where Judge Ellis says, okay, considering a filing of the Manafort campaign that that Mueller had exceeded his mandate in jurisdiction by even getting into taxes and real estate loans with money that had nothing
+And the fact that we've gone so far from where we were, you know, that the mandate has exceeded anything to do with Russia to the point where Judge Ellis says, okay,

-to do at all with Russia, which preceded any relationship with Donald Trump, which had nothing to do with the 2016 campaign.
+considering a filing of the Manafort campaign that Mueller had exceeded his mandate and jurisdiction by even getting into taxes and real estate loans with money that had nothing to do at all with Russia, which preceded any relationship with Donald Trump, which had nothing to do with the 2016 campaign.

-But then after Judge Ellis views the information, he concludes yeah, the mandate's that broad and that wide.
+But then after Judge Ellis views the information, he concludes, yeah, the mandate's that broad and that wide.

-It's basically like taking, let's say you live on a bay, and let's say you can see the other side of the bay, and that would be like taking a net from one side and putting it all the way down to the bottom and going all the way across.
+And that would be like taking a net from one side and putting it all the way down to the bottom and going all the way across.

-You're gonna catch everything.
+You're going to catch everything.

-Anything that's there, you're gonna catch.
+Anything that's there, you're going to catch.

 That's a fishing expedition.

-That's what we've we've seen happen here.
+That's what we've seen happen here.

 You know, think of all the people that have worked in the White House.

-You know, remember Hope Hicks worked in the White House.
+You know, remember, Hope Hicks worked in the White House.

 Forget about the personalities, whether you like this one, don't like this.

-I guarantee you the legal bills alone for each one of those individuals probably exceeded whatever they were getting paid to work in the White House.
+I guarantee you, the legal bills alone for each one of those individuals probably exceeded whatever they were getting paid to work in the White House.

 To the point it's not worth working in the White House anymore for anybody.